Cephuez/PastProjects/PL SQL Auto Parts Warehouse Project/ReadMe.txt

 This has been my most recent project.
-I've practiced my skills in both SQL and PL/SQL by creating my own tables, and writing procedures for each one.
+I've practiced my skills in both SQL and PL/SQL using Oracle's SQL Developer software by creating my own tables, and writing procedures for each one.
 I created my own database for a warehouse of car parts, that keeps track of employees, car parts, and orders.
 All the implementations I've provided is suppose to mimic what workers will do in a normal environment.
 For example, moving parts around the warehouse, collecting items for an order, adding parts from purchase orders to the warehouse, and more.